Version history of our pony-wall bookshelf

 :phone: Kiddos want to call their own friends and grandparents :heavy_check_mark: We got a Tin Can! (…it’s been amazing)

-↳ … :hammer: Phone isn’t wall-mountable and must be within reach :heavy_check_mark: Moved some games into two smaller, labeled cloth bins on lower shelf
+↳ … :hammer: Phone isn’t wall-mountable and must be within reach, displacing some games :heavy_check_mark: Moved games into cloth bins on lower shelf

-I always knew that the storage solutions I implement would eventually need to be updated.
-My previous blog posts describe art solutions and toy storage for little kids.
-I love finding new fixes to foster independence for our older kids, too !
-The current snapshot again, soon to be updated, I’m sure:
+I always knew that the storage solutions I implement will eventually need to be updated.
+My previous blog posts describe art solutions and toy storage for little kids. :baby: I love finding new fixes to foster independence for our older kids, too ! :boy:

 Bookshelf current